NickChlam/AzureFunctionsDemo/readme.md

 }
   ```

-2) Look at docker-compose output to see each function get triggered
+### 2) Look at docker-compose output to see each function get triggered - check your email for the message
 ```
 azure_function_1  | info: Function.OnRentalPaymentRecieved[1]
 azure_function_1  |       Executing 'OnRentalPaymentRecieved' (Reason='This function was programmatically called via the